RF Micro revenue forecast misses, WiFi chip demand slows

-(Reuters) - Chipmaker RF Micro Devices Inc forecast current-quarter revenue below market expectations, saying it expects revenue from its wireless infrastructure business to decline, mainly due to lower seasonal orders from cable TV networks.
+(Reuters) - Chipmaker RF Micro Devices Inc RFMD.O forecast current-quarter revenue below market expectations, saying it expects revenue from its wireless infrastructure business to decline.

 RF Micro’s shares fell as much as 6.6 percent to $5.75 after the bell on Tuesday.

-The company’s multi-market products business unit, which makes routers and chips for wireless infrastructure such as WiFi connectivity, is its second-biggest revenue generator.
+The company’s multi-market products business unit, which makes chips for wireless infrastructure such as WiFi connectivity, is its second-biggest revenue generator.

 “I think the disappointment is that revenue forecast isn’t as high as expectations,” Charter Equity Research analyst Edward Snyder told Reuters.